Senate Bill No. 62

 (c) a rehabilitation plan is agreed upon by the

-injured worker and the insurer is filed with the department and a written
+injured worker and the insurer is filed with the department.
+The plan must

 After filing the rehabilitation plan with the department, the A disabled worker is entitled to receive biweekly